Efficient Reinforcement Learning by Guiding World Models with Non-Curated Data: Conclusion

 \section{Conclusion}

-We propose GSA, a simple yet efficient approach to leverage ample non-curated offline datasets consisting of reward-free, mixed-quality data collected across multiple embodiments.
-GSA pre-trains a generalist world model on the non-curated data and adapts to downstream tasks via RL.
-We show that naive fine-tuning of world models fails to accelerate RL training due to distributional shift and propose two essential techniques - experience rehearsal and execution guidance - to mitigate this issue.
-Equipped with these techniques, we demonstrate that generalist world models pre-trained on non-curated data are able to boost RL's sample efficiency across a broader range of locomotion and robotic manipulation tasks.
-We compared GSA against a wide set of baselines, including two widely used training-from-scratch methods, five methods that utilize offline data, and one continual learning method.
-Our GSA consistently delivers strong performance over these baselines.
+We propose NCRL, a simple yet efficient approach to leverage ample non-curated offline datasets consisting of reward-free, mixed-quality data collected across multiple embodiments.
+NCRL pre-trains a task-agnostic world model on the non-curated data and adapts to downstream tasks via RL.
+We show that naive fine-tuning of world models fails to accelerate RL training due to distributional shift and propose two techniques -- experience rehearsal and execution guidance -- to mitigate this issue.
+Equipped with these techniques, we demonstrate that world models pre-trained on non-curated data are able to boost RL's sample efficiency across a broader range of locomotion and robotic manipulation tasks.
+We compared NCRL against a wide set of baselines, including two widely used training-from-scratch methods, five methods that utilize offline data, and one continual learning method.
+Our NCRL consistently delivers strong performance over these baselines.
 Extensive ablation studies reveal the effectiveness of the proposed techniques.
-While promising, GSA can be improved in multiple ways: extending to real-world applications, leveraging in-the-wild offline data, and exploring novel world model architectures.
+While promising, NCRL can be improved in multiple ways: extending to real-world applications, leveraging in-the-wild offline data, and exploring novel world model architectures.